El Paso Streetcar: History

 Historically, the cities of El Paso and Ciudad Juárez relied on a unified streetcar system across the Rio Grande which initially consisted of horse and mule-drawn trolleys, which were replaced by the first electrified street cars in 1902.
 In 1913, the first urban streetcar lines appeared.
 Between 1920 and 1925, there were 52 miles (83 km) of trolley system, with 2.1 million passengers using the service in 1922.
 The increasing availability of the automobile led El Paso to abandon most of its streetcar infrastructure in the 1940s, with the exception of the international line, which was renewed with 20 PCC streetcars from San Diego in 1950.

+The international line formed a complete loop, which operated in one direction.
+This made it perhaps the only streetcar line in which a passenger boarding in either city, and returning later to his starting point, had to pass twice through customs and immigration between two countries.
+This line abruptly ceased operations on July 31, 1973 as a result of a labor dispute.

 On May 4, 1974, the last remaining cars in use made their final trips.
 They were taken to a desert area by the airport, where they eventually rusted and decayed.